Random quotients of mapping class groups are quasi-isometrically rigid

-This section is devoted to the proof of Theorem \ref{thmintro:qi} from the Introduction, that is quasi-isometric rigidity of certain large displacement quotients, which admit a particular \emph{hierarchically hyperbolic group} (HHG) structure (see Theorem \ref{thm:qirigid} for the exact statement).
-The idea is to show that, from any self-quasi-isometry $f$ of a HHG satisfying some additional assumptions, one can extract an automorphism of a certain graph, which in our case will coincide with $\CSN$.
-Then we will be able to apply the combinatorial rigidity results from Section \ref{sec:combrig} to produce a candidate element $\ov g\in\MCG/N$, and with a little more effort we will show that $f$ coarsely coincides with the left multiplication by $\ov g$.
+For this Section only, we work in the general framework of \emph{hierarchically hyperbolic spaces and groups} (resp.
+HHS and HHG), first introduced by Behrstock, Hagen, and Sisto in \cite{HHSI}.
+We will show that, if a HHS $X$ satisfies some additional properties (see Assumptions \eqref{ass1} - \eqref{ass6} and Remark \ref{rem:asymph}), then any self-quasi-isometry of $X$ induces an automorphism of a certain graph, which encodes the intersection patterns of certain top-dimensional quasiflats.
 Once again, I am grateful to Jason Behrstock, Mark Hagen, and Alessandro Sisto for their contribution, in particular to the proof of Lemma \ref{lem:orth_go_to_orth_or_//}.